 Competition Constraints

 There will be a "science fair"-like public demonstration for Lab 11.
 Students with the best design will be presented with special awards.
-The judging will be performed by the other ECE445L students by viewing demos in person or online and voting on Canvas.
-The videos will be public, but the voting will be private.
+The judging will be performed by the other ECE445L students by viewing demos in person.

 Competition restrictions:

-The design shall use only the TM4C, MSP430, or MSP432 as the primary microcontroller.
+The design shall use only the TM4C123 as the primary microcontroller.

 I/O components such as LCD displays, switches, sensors, LEDs, speakers, keypads, and microphones can be off the PCB.

-All other electronics (resistors, capacitors, ICs, etc) shall be on the PCB.
+All other electronics (resistors, capacitors, diodes, ICs, etc.) shall be on the PCB.

 The team shall spend no more than $60 on extra components not provided for other labs.